 I’m sure most people are familiar with the story of Helen Keller but did you know that Agatha Christie, the best-selling novelist in history – aside from the Bible and Shakespeare had a learning disorder?
 Or that Albert Einstein probably had autism, and his students had to lead him to his appointments?

-Many famous people, including writers, accomplish what they love despite a disability.
 You need only Google famous people with disabilities to see how many have overcome challenges to make their dreams come true.

 When you have a disability, the activities in your life are different from the norm.
 The similarities to living life to its fullest potential remain the same for anyone.
 Like the famous people I’ve mentioned, to write with disabilities means you create the strategies for when, where, and how you work based on what is best for you.
 I’ve had to make many changes to adapt to my personal challenges.